I received two different bills from CSCC. Why?

 What time will I be free to go in the morning?

 We typically would like at least 6 hours sleep time.
-Most patients go to sleep about 11 pm and awake between 5 to 6 am.
-Your technician will ask you in the evening what time you would like to wake up in the morning.
+Most patients go to sleep about 10 pm and awake we start waking you up between 5 and 5:30 am.
 We encourage you to keep a normal sleep schedule.
 It takes about 20 to 30 minutes after you wake up to remove the sensors and fill out a short questionnaire.
 We have private showers available for your convenience, and we offer a convenient “Grab & Go” breakfast with hot coffee.

 Will I just have the sleep study or will I have any type of treatment as part of the study?